Two direnv extensions which help ensure a project's environment variables are properly set up

 is an automatic version of direnv's own env_vars_required

 .
-But, unlike env_vars_required
+Unlike env_vars_required

 in the documentation string.